-Choosing the right pillows can make a huge difference to your life, improving your sleep and preventing a range of health issues like headaches, back pain and fatigue.
+Choosing the best pillows Australia can make a huge difference to your life, improving your sleep and preventing a range of health issues like headaches, back pain and fatigue.
 A pillow should support your body and keep your posture aligned while you sleep.
 But how do you know which are the best pillows to buy, and whether they will be the right fit for you?

 There are three main things to consider when you buy pillows:

 The profile or height of a pillow refers to how thick and firm it is - its density - or how much filling is in the pillow.
 This translates to how much support the pillow offers.

 A pillow should sit in the crevice between your head and shoulder, without raising or lowering your head.
 Your sleeping posture should be the same as your correct standing posture, with your spine and head aligned.
 But that doesn’t mean you have to sleep on your back!
 You simply need to choose the right height pillow for the way you sleep.
 Your frame can also make a difference to what pillow height will be most comfortable, as more support may be required for a larger build.

 Back sleeper - A medium pillow is ideal for people who sleep on their back.
 Medium pillows are also best for people with a medium frame.